1. You are not the only one. There were others. Or there will be. It’s only a matter of time.

 10. Same with naming.
 Only you will know if and when it’s the right thing, for YOU.
 If you do it, though, prepare yourself as well as you can for the backlash.
 You won’t know exactly what form it will take, or what it will cost you.
 But it will come.
 It will suck.
 And you’ll get through it.
 I promise.

 11. Flashbacks.
 They’ll knock you down.
 Like, physically, they knock you down.
 But it’s a flashback, that’s all.
 OK?
 Look where you are.
 Put your hand on the desk.
 Hard surface, cold to the touch, probably.
 Look at your shoes.
 A little scuffed, right?
 Reach for that book, and leaf through the pages.
 Hear that soft muffle?
 Smell your coffee.
-The steam, it’s warm on your face, right?
 That’s how you get through a flashback.
 Which is all it is.
 And it will pass.

 13. That scene in the student lounge was the same thing I happened upon 20 years earlier when I walked into the high school cafeteria the morning after he raped me.
 He was surrounded by teammates, eager and attentively soaking up the lurid detail.
 One of them saw me and nodded to the others.
-One by one they pulled back just enough to let me pass, but close enough to intimidate me.
+One by one they pulled back just enough to let me pass, but close enough to give me goose bumps.
 He stepped forward and yelled, “Hey, I had to wash my car.
 Remember – you got out and puked all over the place.
 You owe me $2.50.”

 14. Those two snapshots in time were close enough to trigger a flashback after 20 years.
 But they weren’t the same thing.
 It’s never the same thing.
 It’s not that place.
 And it’s not that time.
 It’s here.
 It’s now.
 And it’s different.
 Remember that.
 Thank you, Janet Bell, for reminding me.